Dre Campbell Farm

 Another strategy to improve soil conditions when farming is to avoid letting the soil get too dry.

 As you know, plants need water to survive.
-This is especially true if you’re growing vegetables or fruits.
-If you don’t get much rain, keep an eye on moisture levels.
+This is especially true if you’re growing vegetables or fruit crops.

-Additionally, as mentioned above, make sure you’re feeding your soil an organic diet.
+Additionally, as mentioned above, ensure you feed your soil an organic diet.
 Why?
-The more organic matter, the greater the water-holding capacity of the soil [2].
+The more organic matter, the greater the soil’s water-holding capacity [2].

-11. Avoid Walking Too Much in Planting Area
+11. Avoid Walking Too Much in the Planting Area

-If you have a large, expansive garden or lawn and you’re looking to revitalize the soil structure underneath, make sure you have adequate walking spaces that don’t disrupt it.
+If you have a large, expansive garden or lawn and want to revitalize the soil structure underneath, ensure you have adequate walking spaces that don’t disrupt it.

 12. Keep Examining the Structure

-Before you choose a place to plant, try to examine the planting spot.
+Before choosing a place to plant, examine the planting spot.

-Take your time to figure out the structure, pH level, and drainage qualities of the planting spot you’ll be using for your garden.
+Take your time to figure out the soil structure, pH level, and drainage qualities of the planting spot you’ll use for your garden.

 Be aware that various elements can alter the soil texture in different ways.
-Keep an eye on the wind, rain, sun, and other factors that may damage it.
+Therefore, watch the wind, rain, sun, and other factors that may damage it.

-Focus on adding more organic material to the soil to help hold onto some of its nutrients and make it drain better.
+Focus on adding more organic material to the soil to help retain some nutrients and drain it better.

 Takeaway

-It’s a time-consuming, delicate process, but once you follow these tips, you’ll likely be rewarded with healthy, vibrant plants or grass.
+It’s a time-consuming, delicate process, but you’ll likely be rewarded with healthy, vibrant plants or grass once you follow these tips.

 Sasha Campbell